Updated: Jun 1, 2026

 • Take RER C to "Versailles Château – Rive Gauche" (~45 minutes).

-• Book skip-the-line palace tickets or a guided tour.
+• Book timed palace entry online or join a small-group guided visit.

 • Tour the palace first, then head out to the gardens.